atticuscornett/archway/docs/job_desc.md

       - For library directories, the path is the library name.
         - Supported libraries: 'photos', 'videos', 'documents', 'music', 'downloads', 'desktop'.
       - For custom directories, the path is absolute.
-- `output-dir` (string): The directory where the files will be copied/moved to.
+- `output_dir` (string): The directory where the files will be copied/moved to.
-- `output-device` (string): The name of the device where the files will be copied/moved to.
-If blank, will move to any device that matches the output-dir.
+- `output_device` (string): The name of the device where the files will be copied/moved to.
+If blank, will move to any device that matches the output_dir.
-- `copies` (int): When the file-behavior is 'copy', this is the number of backups to keep.
+- `copies` (int): When the file_behavior is 'copy', this is the number of backups to keep.
 - `portable` (boolean): Whether the job is portable.
 If true, the job will be copied to the output device and will be imported on other devices.
-- `file-filters` (Object array): List of file filters to apply when searching for files to back up/archive.
+- `file_filters` (Object array): List of file filters to apply when searching for files to back up/archive.
-  - `type` (string): The type of file filter.
+  - `filter_type` (string): The type of file filter.
     - **Values:**
       - `'extension'` (string): A file extension filter.
       - `'lastused'` (string): A regular expression filter.